gabors-data-analysis/gabors-data-analysis.github.io/_pages/readings.md

 ### Intro Data Science / statistics books
+* Andrij Burkov: [The 100 page Machine Learning book](http://themlbook.com/) A popular and concise review
 * Roger Peng and Elizabeth Matsui [The Art of Data Science](https://bookdown.org/rdpeng/artofdatascience/) Intro review on the steps of analyzing data.
 * David Spiegelhalter [The Art of Statistics ](https://www.amazon.com/dp/B07HQDJD99/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1) *A great review of some key statistics concept from a great statitsician.
 A very nice introduction to any data, stats or metrics course* [Recommended]